mlange-42/yarner/guide/src/config-languages.md

 ## Overview

 Language settings are optional.
-However, they are required for a all languages/file extensions to be used in reverse mode.
+However, they are required for all languages/file extensions to be used in reverse mode.

 Language settings are a section per language, identified from file extensions.
 Each section looks like this example for Rust (`.rs` files):